 If there’s a balance on an existing home equity loan or any tax liens or judgments, these also must be paid by the reverse mortgage, making your allocated funds even lower.

 You’ll get even lower if the following is true.
-You must also pay these off if you have a lot of debt with high collection fees.
+You must also pay these off if you have a lot of debt and high collection fees.
 If you can’t afford to pay the debt, you can get a cash advance from the reverse mortgage to close your high-debt accounts.
-An example is credit card debt or ambulance and hospital fees that your insurance doesn’t cover.
+An example is credit card debt or ambulance and hospital fees your insurance doesn’t cover.

 Lastly, it would help if you accounted for home improvements on your house that you must pay to qualify for a reverse mortgage.
 This will be another hit on you, lowering the number of funds you’ll receive.